funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMAPK4~OsMSRMK3.md

 * **Key message**
     + OsMAPK4 transcripts were expressed strongly in mature leaves and weakly in young leaves and panicles
-    + " In addition, the mRNA level of OsMAPK4 was up-regulated under sugar starvation, high salinity and cold treatments"
+    + In addition, the mRNA level of OsMAPK4 was up-regulated under sugar starvation, high salinity and cold treatments

 * **Connection**